Join Our Team

 How do I get new work?

 Once you are signed up as a World Words contributor, we will consider you for all new projects that come in.
-If we think you are the best candidate for a particular job, we’ll send a detailed brief outlining the project, the allocated hours and the deadline.
+If we think you are the best candidate for a particular job, we’ll send a detailed brief outlining the project, the set rate and the deadline.
 If you’re free and willing, you can accept the project and get started immediately.

 What are the deadlines like?